chrisogwuche/qisynth-banking/README.md

 # qisynth-banking-application
-qisynth-banking application is an application that performs financial operations.
+qisynth-banking application is an application that performs basic financial operations.

 # Decription
 qisynth-banking application is a scabable monolithic application built on Java, using various technology like Springboot, Hibernate, Junit 5 (Jupiter) and TestContainers for efficient testing.
 Also uses postgresDB as it database.